bigin/ItemManager_2.0/README.md

 combinations.

-If you are going to create a new GetSimple plugin, no matter whether kind of processing logic and complexity: a blog, shopping cart, user management or just a simple script, be sure that ItemManager helps you with the realization of your projects.
+If you are going to create a new GetSimple plugin, no matter whether kind of processing logic and complexity: a blog, shopping cart, user management or just a simple script, be sure that ItemManager will help you realise your goals.
 Stop wasting your effort re-inventing the wheel, ItemManager takes care of the basic data management, getter, setter methods and any XML data storage processes for your plugin properties, while you may continue to focus on more important things.
 Here's an example, should you want to save your data in order to be able to use it again later on, just do this: